lmbaldi/conversor_moeda/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is a simple example for currency conversion using MVC in Flutter.

+It was used only for study, based on the work developed by the Fluterando channel (https://www.youtube.com/channel/UCplT2lzN6MHlVHHLt6so39A)